Turkey at the 2018 Winter Paralympics: Team

 In December 2017, the National Paralympic Committee of Turkey announced that one person would go to Pyeongchang.
 Alpine skier Mehmet Çekiç was the person selected.
 The National Paralympic Committee provided Çekiç with all the resources he needed.
 This was done with assistance from Turkey's national ski federation.
 The country wanted to send more people to South Korea for the Games.
-People had problems with qualifications for the Games.
+People had problems with the qualifications for the Games.
 The President of the National Paralympic Committee of Turkey said they wanted to send more people to the 2022 Winter Paralympics.
 They would work hard to make that happen.
-Financial problems and being responsibility for 18 sports made securing more positions for Pyeongchang difficult.
+Financial problems and being responsible for 18 sports made securing more positions for Pyeongchang difficult.

 The table below contains the list of members of people (called "Team Turkey") that will be participating in the 2018 Games.

 Turkey tried to go to the 2018 Winter Paralympics in wheelchair curling.
 Turkey Physically Disabled Sports Federation Wheelchair Curling was created a year before the ability to get the right to go by winning the Wheelchair Curling World Championships B Tournament.
 The team had many problems, and did not do well.
-They did not the earn the right to compete.
+They did not earn the right to compete.
 The team was coached by Gökçe Ulugay.
 It included wheelchair curlers Züleyha Bingöl, Kenan Coşkun, Serpil Arslan, Mesut Güle and Turan Akalın.
 The competition was the first international tournament Turkey participated in.